 On the rear side, we find the power jack, a 3.5mm stereo input, a 3.5mm stereo output, two USB ports (one for all the USB-to-MIDI functions, the other for connecting a flash drive or a wireless dongle) and two headphone jacks.

-And below, before we proceed to our next section on sound, we encourage you to take a look at some of the best selling upright digital pianos currently available on Amazon, and see how they compare to the Roland F-130:
+And below, before we proceed to our next section on sound, we encourage you to take a look at some of the best selling digital pianos currently available online, and see how they compare to the Roland F-130:

 IVORY FEEL, NATURAL SOUND

 When Roland designed its new line-up of products, including the F-130R, the company chose to equip a new 88-key hammer action keyboard to improve as much as possible the overall quality and realism of the piano experience.

 With the PHA-4 Standard keyboard model, Roland has definitively achieved the target by creating a revamped keybed that will set a new landmark for all the intermediate products to come in the next few years.